eddiewiiii/portal/src/content/articles/en/changsha-rain.md

 But it was only a few days.

-Soon he would be back at work, and everything would return to a screen.
+Soon he would be back at work, and everything would return to a shared screen.

 Changsha didn't rain that day.